(2023) No BS Tips On How To Edit a Podcast

 Whether you're an experienced podcaster or a newbie, we always recommend doing your homework before starting an editing session.

 The last thing you want is to get halfway through an edit and then realize that you're missing a piece of information that’s necessary to conclude the piece or explain a topic.
-It happens!
+It happens.

 That’s why you should always check your facts, reference materials, and audio files before jumping into an editing session.
 Even if you think you’ve covered it already, double-check to make sure you haven’t missed any important details.